Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory: Appendices

-\phantomsection\customlabel{app:PropReal}{E} \hypertarget{app:PropReal}{} \textit{Appendix~E: Free polarization proparator in real space --} The constraint $\nablab\cdot\vec{P}=0$ imposes that in the absence of interactions the polarization propagator is given in momentum space by Eq.~(\ref{Eq:Prop}).
+\phantomsection\customlabel{app:PropReal}{D} \hypertarget{app:PropReal}{} \textit{Appendix~D: Free polarization proparator in real space --} The constraint $\nablab\cdot\vec{P}=0$ imposes that in the absence of interactions the polarization propagator is given in momentum space by Eq.~(\ref{Eq:Prop}).
 To obtain the corresponding propagator in real space, we rewrite the propagator as,

 and introduce the function,

 where $K_\nu(x)$ is the modified Bessel function of the second kind.
 At large distances,

 which for $D=3$ holds exactly.
 Then, in real space,